 The text in the ad reads: "In building anything big, the first step is soil sampling.
 Gow Division of the Raymond Concrete Pile Company, 57-year-old construction company with projects around the world, keeps its 28 'Jeeps' going eight hours a day in its work of investigating soil conditions to furnish information to architects and designers so they can determine the best type of foundations for construction projects of all kinds.
 Here is one of Raymond's 'Jeeps' with power take-off being used to operate an exploratory boring outfit.
 The manager of Raymond's Gow Boring Division says: "We were the first to use the 'Jeep' in soil testing work, and we have been using more and more 'Jeeps' ever since.
 The 'Jeep' helps cut our costs by getting more done.
 It can maneuver over rough ground in the country and get into tight spots between buildings in the city.
 It furnishes the power for operating our rigs and carries our equipment quickly from job to job so that we're always ready to go."

 At least one of those 28 Raymond Co.
-Jeeps is still in operating condition.
+Jeeps was until recently still in operating condition.
 Jay Baldo of Fly Creek NY purchased the 1953 CJ-3B in 2005, and recognized it from the Fortune magazine ad on CJ3B.info.

 The capstan which was used for raising the 140-pound weight is mounted on a heavy plate that replaces the rear bumper.
 See also a large photo of the capstan (100K JPEG).
 The mechanism can be serviced through an access hole (100K JPEG) in the rear floor (70K JPEG).

-The lettering for Raymond Concrete is still visible under the paint on the hood (70K JPEG)
+The lettering for Raymond Concrete was still visible under the paint on the hood (70K JPEG)

 "Aside from painting the Jeep and replacing the original wheels with what you see, the previous owner also had the white canvas top made for the vehicle and added roll bars, fender flares, a rear tailgate rack, bucket seats and a backseat from a CJ-5.
 I have removed all of those items.
 Unfortunately this has left the body and fenders with quite a few holes.
 I pulled out the bucket seats and replaced them with reproductions from Beechwood Canvas in NJ.
 (That was expensive.)"